dgroomes/graphql-java-playground/README.md

 ### `custom-directives/`

-An advanced GraphQL Java program that defines and implements custom directives like `@gp_uppercase` using a bespoke ExecutionStrategy.
+An advanced GraphQL Java program that defines and implements custom directives like `@gp_uppercase` and `@gp_sort` using a bespoke ExecutionStrategy.

 See the README in [custom-directives/](custom-directives/).